 Partnering with CIFT/Ohio MEP helped meet tight deadlines and created over 30 new SKU’s.

-The experienced CIFT team quickly began to address equipment capabilities and set realistic launch dates.
+The experienced CIFT team quickly began to address equipment capabilities and set realistic launch dates for the new products.
 Working tirelessly, the team began product startups within just three months, and continued to launching new products in just nine months.

 When the project completed the economic impact was substantial.
 Meijer had increased/retained sales of more than $3.8 million as well as new investments exceeding $4 million.
 The Meijer/CIFT partnership also resulted in savings of more than $12,000 and five new jobs.